maurodelazeri/erigon-mauro/redis-state/README.md

 Use standard Redis monitoring tools like `redis-cli info` to track memory usage and operation counts.

+## Recent Improvements

+The Redis state implementation has been recently enhanced with the following improvements:

+### Performance Optimizations
+- Added context timeouts to all Redis operations to prevent hanging
+- Implemented Redis pipelines for batching operations and reducing network roundtrips
+- Added optimization for code storage to avoid redundant writes for immutable data
+- Improved indexing of logs for more efficient filtering by address and topics

+### Reliability Enhancements
+- Added comprehensive error handling with proper error propagation
+- Improved error logging with context-specific messages
+- Implemented fallback mechanism to continue operation despite Redis failures
+- Added optional expiration for certain indices to manage memory usage

+### Data Model Improvements
+- Enhanced the block transactions indexing for faster retrieval
+- Added block summary data for quick access to critical block information
+- Improved logging organization with block+address+topic composite keys
+- Implemented more efficient transaction storage pattern

 ## Contributing

 Contributions to the Redis state implementation are welcome!
 Please follow the Erigon project's contribution guidelines.